Considering rollback after upgrading an Aurora cluster using the RDS B/G Deployments feature

 overview

-Even if you switch B/G, the old Blue (MySQL 5.7) cluster will not be deleted automatically.
+Even if you switch B/G, the old Blue (MySQL5.7) cluster will not be deleted automatically.

 The old Blue (MySQL 5.7) was used as a rollback environment.

-Verification steps
+Verification Procedure

 • [Additional note] Due to a functional update, it is no longer necessary to stop writing to the database.

-• Execute B/G switch
+• B/G switching execution

 • [Additional note] Check the position when switching.